staplerfahrer/myStyleGuide/camelCase.md

-# A Case For camelCase
+# A Case For camelCase\*
-Or, better put, dromedaryCase.
-Because some camels have two humps.

 1. one less character used, - and _ can make for longer lines
 2. one less keystroke vs _
 3. no need to hit the relatively hard-to-reach -
 4. keyboards have **two** large shift-keys to help capitalize the next letter
-5. unambigouous word boundary, no word*CURSOR*\_word vs word\_*CURSOR*word
+5. unambigouous word boundary
+	- no some\**CURSOR*\*\_identifier vs some\_\**CURSOR*\*identifier
-6. plays nice in all environments:
+6. super compatible with all† environments:
 	- it's safe in filesystem paths
+	- it's good even without case sensitivity
+	- if the only spelling difference is a case difference,
+	  your code is hard to read: *someThing* vs *SomeThing*, is that good?‡
-	- always\* safe as an identifier in programming languages
+	- safe to use on identifiers in most languages
+	- **\-** and **\_** could
-	- \- and \_ may have special meaning for markup, or it may be an operator
+		- have special meaning (MarkDown)
+		- it may be an identifier or operator

+\* Better put, dromedaryCase.
+Some camels have two humps.

-\* And if it doesn't work in your programming environment, maybe none of this applies anyway.
+† If not in your environment, maybe none of this applies anyway.

+‡ Inconsistent case use is hard to remember, because it's hard to communicate verbally.